-- The development and implementation of six U.S. Department of Education Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) partnership grants that engaged partners in more than 33 rural Appalachian school districts. - Serving as the backbone organization for the nation's first rural Promise Zone and integrating a shared results framework and data collection across eight rural counties. - Launching a Performance Partnership Pilot to serve 1,000 disconnected youth that blended multiple federal funding streams to meet shared objectives. - Implementation of three federal Promise Neighborhood programs in five communities.
+- The development and implementation of six U.S. Department of Education Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) partnership grants that engaged partners in more than 33 rural Appalachian school districts. - Serving as the backbone organization for the nation's first rural Promise Zone and integrating a shared results framework and data collection across eight rural counties. - Launching a Performance Partnership Pilot to serve 1,000 disconnected youth that blended multiple federal funding streams to meet shared objectives.

+• Implementation of three federal Promise Neighborhood programs in five communities.
 Each of these projects improved outcomes and held partners accountable through systems of formal and informal MOUs, contractual and reimbursement agreements, and continuous communication with our partner organizations.

 Specifically, PRI has extensive experience managing partnerships with families and students.
-PRI developed and implements Partners for Appalachian Families, a resource center to provide training and support to parents of children and youth in 54 counties of Appalachian Kentucky.
-Partners for Appalachian Families engages family members as leaders and provides multiple opportunities for family members to hold leadership positions within the school and the community.
-PRI collaborated with parents and caregivers to respond to a stated need to support children while schools were closed as a result of the pandemic.
+PRI developed and implemented Partners for Appalachian Families, a resource center to provide training and support to parents of children and youth in 54 counties of Appalachian Kentucky and the New Hampshire Statewide Family Engagement Center to support parents of children in New Hampshire.
+These centers engage family members as leaders and provides multiple opportunities for family members to hold leadership positions within the school and the community.
+The New Hampshire Statewide Center provides training to schools and parents to support the development of 'family friendly schools'.
+In addition, PRI collaborated with parents and caregivers to respond to a stated need to support children while schools were closed as a result of the COVID 19 pandemic.
 PRI curated age-appropriate, interactive, free resources to aid families in assisting their student's learning in the areas of language arts, math, STEM, and in services supporting their well-being.
-The resource center provides training to schools and parents to support the development of 'family friendly schools.'

 PRI has a cross-organizational team focused on student voice and student leadership.
 This team coordinates leadership groups in middle and high schools throughout Appalachian Kentucky.
 Youth leaders sit on all advisory groups within PRI and each PRI program has youth participation in program, design, implementation, and evaluation.
-For example, our arts program worked with youth to use the arts to answer the question "what is rural?" and to present their art to educators at a national summit.
-Our GEAR UP program provides multiple opportunities for youth to engage and influence program opportunities.
+Additionally, our arts program worked with youth across the nation to use the arts to answer the question "what is rural?" and to present their art to educators at a national summit.
+Further, our GEAR UP program provides multiple opportunities for youth to engage and influence program opportunities.

 PRI goes into this FSCS work prepared to work in partnership with multiple stakeholders.
-Figure 20 illustrates the lessons learned from our previous FSCS and related work and our plans for maintaining strong FSCS partnerships, both formal and informal, with stakeholders.
+Figure 18 illustrates the lessons learned from our previous FSCS and related work and our plans for maintaining strong FSCS partnerships, both formal and informal, with stakeholders.